Configure SEO metadata

 boolean

-If set to true, a search engine will not follow any links present on the page.
+If true, search engines won’t follow any links on the page.